Reasoning by Exploration: A Unified Approach to Retrieval and Generation over Graphs: Method

 \subsection{Stage II: Reinforcement Learning for Exploration Optimization}

-Although the supervised fine-tuning (SFT) stage enables the model to imitate gold trajectories, it may cause the LLM to memorize fixed exploration patterns within a single dataset, limiting its ability to generalize to unseen graphs or question types.
+Although the SFT stage enables the model to imitate gold trajectories, it may cause the LLM to memorize fixed exploration patterns within a single dataset, limiting its ability to generalize to unseen graphs or question types.
 To address this, we introduce a reinforcement learning (RL) stage that allows the model to interact with the knowledge graph and refine its exploration strategy through feedback rather than imitation.
 During this stage, we not only encourage the LLM to generate correct step-wise answers and exploration paths, but also aim to promote broader and more diverse exploration behaviors, enabling the model to discover additional valid reasoning trajectories and answers beyond those seen in the gold data.
 To enable such flexible and interpretable optimization, we adopt a rule-based reinforcement learning framework, which provides explicit feedback signals without relying on a learned value model.
 This choice is inspired by recent advances in reasoning LLMs, such as DeepSeek-R1~\cite{guo2025deepseek}, which have shown that rule-based rewards can effectively guide reasoning and exploration, while simplifying training compared to the original RLHF framework~\cite{ouyang2022training}.

 In \method, we expect the model to generate outputs in the correct format, align its predictions with the gold answers and exploration paths, and simultaneously discover new valid answers and paths while penalizing hallucinated ones.
 Therefore, we define the following five rewards: